Search using the web client¶

 To show the hidden left panel of filter options, click or tap the expand (chevron right ) icon in the center of the right border of the hidden left panel.

-Remove a label for a defined search filter¶
+Remove a defined search filter¶

 Remove all selected filters¶